kennywam/sia-integration/nia-integration-plan/week-1/hands-on-chatbot-demo.md

-# Building a digitika-saas Chatbot with Next.js and Vercel AI SDK
+# Building a digitika Chatbot with Next.js and Vercel AI SDK

 ## Project Setup